19hours/sg-statutes/Acts/Income Tax Act.md

 (c) any company, in respect of qualifying deductions under subsection (14) relating to any income that is fully exempt from tax under the provisions of this Act or the Economic Expansion Incentives (Relief from Income Tax) Act; and

-(d) any company, in respect of qualifying deductions under subsection (14) relating to any income the tax on which is remitted under the provisions of this Act, unless the Minister otherwise approves.
+(d) any company, in respect of qualifying deductions under subsection (14) relating to any income the tax on which is remitted under the provisions of this Act, unless the Minister otherwise approves ; and

+[34/2008 wef 16/02/2008]

+(e) any company, in respect of qualifying deductions under subsection (14)(b) relating to any loss arising from any unutilised deduction under section 14Q; and

 [34/2008 wef 16/02/2008]